 The CSP may e.g. provide non-confidential information by technical means, e.g. a Customer Portal.
-Such information maybe a general description of the implemented technical and organisational measures as well as any third-party attestations and reports resulting from accredited independent third-party audits, such as ISO 27001, SSAE SOC 2, approved codes of conduct under the GDPR, and any other industry standards as may be specified in the Cloud Services Agreement.
+Such information maybe a general description of the implemented technical and organisational measures as well as any third-party attestations and reports resulting from accredited independent third-party audits, such as ISO 27001, ISO 27701, SSAE SOC 2, approved codes of conduct under the subsections and the Controls Catalogue, especially in the guidance of Control 5.5.D.